PromiseMasango/Android-NDK-sensor-example/README.md

 ## Use C and NDK to access sensors without using Java.

 ## Prerequisites ##
-* Android NDK - API-19
+* Android NDK (API-19).
-_ NDK comes with a C compiler and header files.
-If you want to compile the program for a different android API level(other than API 19), replace libandroid.so with the one of the API level you want to compile for.
+* If you want to compile the program for a different android API level(other than API 19), replace libandroid.so with the one of the API level you want to compile for.

 ## Getting started ##
 ### Setup environment ###